joeysnclr/spoti-cli/README.md

-# Spoti-CLI
+# Spotify Terminal Application

 ![Spoti-CLI Preview](https://raw.githubusercontent.com/joeysnclr/terminal-spotify/master/screenshot.png)

 ### Intro

-Spoti-CLI (subject to name change) is a command line TUI (terminal user interface) client for Spotify.
-Designed with efficiency in mind, Terminal Spotify uses Vim based keybindings for navigating and controlling the application.
+Spotify Terminal Application is a terminal client for Spotify.
+Designed with efficiency in mind, it uses quick keybindings for navigating and controlling your music.

 ### Requirements